Firearms Offenses Attorney in Miami, FL

 a crime is how important it is to exercise your right to remain silent

-and your right to an attorney.
-These rights, typically called Miranda
+and your right to a firearms offense attorney.
+These rights, typically

-Rights, are a very powerful tool because, once they are invoked, law enforcement
+called Miranda Rights, are a very powerful tool because, once they are

 The right to remain silent is especially important because law enforcement